If you’re interested in getting a home loaned you don’t have 20% to put down or perfect credit. Don’t worry.

 If you have an FHA loan you may be eligible to refinance your mortgage under the FHA streamline program.
-If it’s been at least 210 days since you closed on your mortgage and rates have improved, you can refinance your home quickly and without much paperwork with a streamline refinance program.
+If it’s been at least 210 days since you closed on your mortgage and rates have improved, you can apply for an FHA streamline refinance to quickly get a lower rate and lower monthly payments with a streamline refinance program.

 The great thing about these refinances is that they do not require a credit check or income verification.
 This allows everyone to be able to refinance their FHA loan to get a lower interest rate and lower monthly mortgage payment.